tanmaygithub04/Multithreaded-Forward-Proxy-Server/README.md

 ##Description :

 	This HTTP proxy server made in C++ language.
 It supports only HTTP protocol get method requests .
-	In  simple words proxy server acts as middleware between you and the server u request.
+	In  simple words proxy server acts as middleware between you and the server you request.
 	It hides the client from the server as server can only track details of proxy server.
 	We can also filter the browser requests by allowing only those requests  to secure websites.

 ##How to Run :